cianjinks/cianjinks.github.io/_posts/2020-03-23-hacktrinity-ctf-write-up.md

 ### Forensics - Panic

 This challenge gave you minimal information and a simple file called "bread.pdf".
-Upon opening it there is only one page with a picture of the empty bread isles in supermarkets due to coronavirus which I thought was a good homage to the current virus situation.
+Upon opening it there is only one page with a picture of the empty bread isles in supermarkets due to coronavirus which I thought was a good homage to the current virus that shall not be named situation.
 I never really had any experience with the pdf format as a whole and so I began by searching for pdf virus analysis blogs online where I thought maybe some security researchers would make their own write ups on malicious pdf documents.
 My time spent searching led me to a tool called [peepdf](https://github.com/jesparza/peepdf) which is great for browsing the structure of a pdf document.
 After opening up "bread.pdf" in peepdf it gave me some information about the file such as the number of objects.
 It even helpfully labelled a suspicious element in object 8, however sadly there were no suspicious javascript elements as I had hoped there would be.

 ![HackTrinity_Panic1.JPG]({{site.baseurl}}/img/HackTrinity_Panic1.JPG)